 This correlates to research by CEB Global, who found that candidates find 80% of the information they use to evaluate a hiring organisation from external sources.
 If they cannot easily access the information they seek from your own resources, candidates will soon look elsewhere.
 Eliminating this 'content gap' and delivering relevant information about both the role and the wider reality of working at your company is key to a positive candidate experience and can return a measure of control over your employer brand.

-A key question for talent attraction and employer branding teams should be how to eliminate the content gap to improve candidate experience, without straining budgets or disproportionally diverting energy from other priorities.
+A key question for talent attraction and employer branding teams should be how to close the content gap to improve candidate experience, without straining budgets or disproportionally diverting energy from other priorities.

 How to Improve Candidate Experience